 Fund raising efforts continued for some years and with the help of a grant from the Ministry of Education’s Adult Education and Youth Service £2,100 was raised to provide a new Pavilion.
-Opened by Sir Edmund Bacon, Lord Lieutenant of Norfolk on 23d May 1959 it was built by Martham Boat Building & Development Co.
+Opened by Sir Edmund Bacon, Lord Lieutenant of Norfolk on 23d May 1957 it was built by Martham Boat Building & Development Co.
 It included changing facilities, showers, footbaths, toilets and a central reception and kitchen area.
-The event was recorded in the Yarmouth Mercury shown below.
+The event was recorded in the Yarmouth Mercury shown on the right.

 In 2006 the original children’s play corner and dilapidated tennis courts were in need of improvement and updating.
 The Parish Council identified fresh grant facilities that became available at the time from recycling credits and successfully bid for a large grant that paid for the multi-activity facility you see today at the north-east corner of the Playing Field.
 In subsequent years the Council built a proper path beside the play area and had the former muddy pot-holed Playing Field Lane properly surfaced.

 In the 2000’s the popularity of bowls in Martham and neighbouring villages was at a high level.
 Such was the demand that the Chapman farming family were again approached and agreed to sell an adjoining field to the south of the Playing Field and in 2006 a new bowls green and club house was built that resulted in the club going from strength to strength in local league and cup competitions.